5 Things You Should Never Do to Your Office Plants

 Plants have an ideal home in mind, just like us.
 Housed in the wrong place, plant growth can be stunted by a lack of light, or their leaves can become bleached from too much light.
 Be sure to research your office plant species to determine the levels of light needed.
 Consider having a light metre for the office to determine how much light you get in various places and house your office plants accordingly.

 Of course, the easiest thing to do is to leave it to the experts!
 Here at Planteria we have over 40 years of experience of finding the perfect office plants for every type of office or corporate environment.
-We provide a full plant design, rental and maintenance service ensuring that your plants are healthy and well cared for all year round.
+We provide a full office plant rental, plant design and maintenance service ensuring that your plants are healthy and well cared for all year round.